gstranger/contour/README.md

-# vecnet-wasm
+# contour

-Minimal Rust + WASM library for vector networks (undirected graphs) targeting the browser.
+Minimal Rust + WASM library for Figma‑style vector networks (undirected graphs) targeting the browser.

 It exposes a small API to JavaScript for creating a graph, connecting nodes, listing neighbors, and computing shortest paths (BFS).